kodecocodes/i9t/multitasking/multitasking.markdown

 static let widthThreshold: CGFloat = 170.0
 ```

 The updated code checks the width of the cell itself instead of the width of the screen.
-This decouples the view's behavior from its superviews.
+This decouples the view's behavior from that of its superview.
 Adaptivity is now self-contained! :]

 Build and run; again, verify the app still looks and behaves as it did before multitasking.
 This time around, Split View mode should play nicely in all orientations: